 If you are propositioned by a “great deal” or “great business” opportunity involving real estate transactions you are likely being played and used.
 We have cases, among many others, where third parties took out second and third mortgages using someone else’s credit, where the loan officer fabricated the loan application or altered it, fabricated the credit report, or where an unlicensed party took loan origination fees.

-If you are a lender, bank or consumer and think you may have been the victim of loan fraud please contact Matt Wadsworth or Brian Arnold at Arnold, Wadsworth & Coggins Attorneys for a consultation.
+If you are a lender, bank or consumer and think you may have been the victim of loan fraud please contact Matt Wadsworth, Brian Arnold, or Deven Coggins at Arnold, Wadsworth & Coggins Attorneys for a consultation.